 6. Custom Pricing

-Most chatbot providers offer freemium pricing models where they offer a set of features in different plans.
-For example, WotNot offers a free plan, a start-up plan, a business plan, and a custom plan.
-Apart from the custom plan, all other chatbot pricing models have limitations in terms of features and integrations.
+Most chatbot providers offer freemium pricing models where they offer a set of chatbot features in different plans.
+For example, WotNot offers a free plan, a basic plan, a starter plan, a premium plan, and a custom plan.
+Apart from the custom plan, all other pricing models have limitations in terms of features and integrations.

 But enterprise chatbots perform a range of functions for which custom pricing is the most suitable.
 Custom pricing allows an enterprise to tweak the features and integrations according to their requirements and leverage premium support facilities that are not accessible in other plans.